 Preface to ”Sustainable Construction”

 Construction is one of the main sectors that generates greenhouse gases.
-This industry consumes large amounts of raw materials, such as stone, timber, water, etc. Additionally, infrastructure should provide service over many years without safety problems.
+This industry consumes large amounts of raw materials, such as stone, timber, water, etc. Additionally, infrastructure should provide service for many years without safety problems.
 Therefore, their correct design, construction, maintenance, and dismantling are essential to reducing economic, environmental, and societal consequences.
 That is why promoting sustainable construction has recently become extremely important.
-To help address and resolve these types of questions, this book is comprised of five chapters that explore new ways of reducing the environmental impacts caused by the construction sector, as well to promote social progress and economic growth.
+To help address and resolve these types of questions, this book comprises five chapters that explore new ways to reduce the environmental impacts of the construction sector, while promoting social progress and economic growth.
 The chapters collect papers included in the “Sustainable Construction II” Special Issue of the Sustainability journal.
 We would like to thank both the MDPI publishing and editorial staff for their excellent work, as well as the 18 authors who collaborated in its preparation.
-The papers cover a wide spectrum of issues related to the use of sustainable materials in construction, the optimization of designs based on sustainable indicators, the life-cycle assessment, the decision-making processes that integrate economic, social, and environmental aspects, and the promotion of durable materials that reduce future maintenance.
+The papers cover a wide spectrum of issues related to the use of sustainable materials in construction, the optimization of designs based on sustainable indicators, life-cycle assessment, decision-making processes that integrate economic, social, and environmental aspects, and the promotion of durable materials that reduce future maintenance costs.

 About the Editors

 Víctor Yepes is a full professor of Construction Engineering; he holds a Ph.D. in civil engineering.
-He serves at the Department of Construction Engineering, Universitat Politècnica de València, Valencia, Spain.
+He serves at the Department of Construction Engineering at the Universitat Politècnica de València, Valencia, Spain.
 He has been the Academic Director of the M.S. studies in concrete materials and structures since 2007 and a Member of the Concrete Science and Technology Institute (ICITECH).
-He is currently involved in several projects related to the optimization and life-cycle assessment of concrete structures, as well as optimization models for infrastructure asset management.
+He is currently involved in several projects related to the optimization and life-cycle assessment of concrete structures, as well as in the development of optimization models for infrastructure asset management.
 He currently teaches courses in construction methods, innovation, and quality management.
 He has authored more than 250 journals and conference papers, including more than 100 published in journals quoted in JCR.
-He acted as an expert for project proposal evaluation for the Spanish Ministry of Technology and Science, and he is a main researcher in many projects.
+He served as an expert in the evaluation of project proposals for the Spanish Ministry of Technology and Science, and he is a principal researcher on many projects.
 He currently serves as an Editor-in-Chief for the International Journal of Construction Engineering and Management and a member of the editorial board of 12 other international journals (Structure and Infrastructure Engineering, Structural Engineering and Mechanics, Mathematics, Sustainability, Revista de la Construcción, Advances in Civil Engineering, Advances in Concrete Construction, among others).